LexuZhao/Spectral-Templates-from-Gaia-DR3/README.md

 2. Python Scripts: Comprehensive scripts detailing the methodologies employed in the creation of these templates, from data extraction and preprocessing to the final template generation.
 These scripts serve as both a testament to the rigor of the research and as a guide for those wishing to delve deeper or adapt the methods for their purposes.
 3. Documentation: Supplementary notes and data files to aid users in understanding the context and sample base of the spectra.

+## Publications:
+(add it when paper published)

 ## Utility:
 These templates, along with the accompanying scripts, are intended to serve as a robust tool for researchers, educators, and enthusiasts.
 Whether you're embarking on a detailed spectral analysis, teaching the next generation of astronomers, or simply curious about the intricacies of stellar spectra, this repository aims to be a valuable resource.

-## Collaboration and Contribution:
 In the spirit of open science, we encourage the community to engage with this repository.
 Should you have suggestions, corrections, or enhancements, please feel free to raise an issue or submit a pull request.
 Together, we can ensure that this resource remains updated, accurate, and beneficial for all.